-• New data from the 1999-2000 National Health and Nutrition Examination Survey (NHANES) have been added to the childhood BP database, and the BP data have been reexamined.
-The revised BP tables now include the 50th, 90th, 95th, and 99th percentiles by gender, age, and height.
+New data, from the 1999-2000 National Health and Nutrition Examination Survey (NHANES), have been added to the childhood BP database, and the BP data have been reexamined.
+The revised BP tables now include the 50th, 90th, 95th, and 99th percentiles by sex, age, and height.